 In today’s newsletter: the latest travel news and the woman who founded Femmebnb.
-This month, a portion of the profits from paid newsletter subscriptions will be donated to CARE India.
+This month, a portion of the profits from paid newsletter subscriptions will be donated to Project Hope.
 Previous organizations we’ve supported include Womankind, Girls Write Now, Women for Women, Heart of Dinner & Black Mamas Matter.
 If you’ve found your way here but are not yet subscribed, let me help you with that:

 In the life of a writer, it is a hard fact that sometimes you just need a break from writing.
 After the freelance writing assignments, the book manuscripts, the blog posts, and whatever other projects you have going on; the idea of writing more can sometimes feel daunting.